ViBe-68/movie-recommender-by-vibe/README.md

 ### Intro

 My first ever GitHub repo.
-This is a simple movie recommender by learning the logic from the web. [^1]

-and replicating the code using my coding practices.
+This is a simple movie recommender by learning the logic from the web [^1] and replicating the code using my coding practices.
 This markdown file was written with the help of this

 ### Purpose

 ### Tools & Platforms

 ### Use Cases
-- [x] Trying out checked boxes
-- []
-- []
+- [x] Develop and understanding of how a simple recommender works
+- [x] Exploring the concept of [TF-IDF] (#purpose)
+- [] Forcing Netflix to replace their actual recommender system with this one 😅

 ###### Footnotes
 [^1]: (https://medium.com/@bagusmurdyantoro1997/movie-recommender-system-building-smart-movie-recommendations-with-machine-learning-21bfbedb6f3d)